slatedocs/slate/source/index.md

 There are 2 different endpoints:

-* `POST /v1/articles` - provides the content that match all your filters
+* `POST /v1/articles` - provides content by matching it against a set of filters
-* `POST /v1/stats` - provides stats on the stories that match your filters
+* `POST /v1/stats` - provides stats on the content matching the filters provided

 ## POST /v1/articles